emxee333/data-440-capstone/_posts/2024-09-26-gradient-boosting.md

 In this particular implementation,  locally weighted regression method (Lowess class), and that allows a user-prescribed number of boosting steps.

+#### How does scaling the data affect our model?
+Data scaling transforms the dataset to a common scale aross all variables.
+This can improve model performance, make comparison between variables

-#### Show applications with real data for regression, 10-fold cross-validations and compare the effect of different scalers, such as the “StandardScaler”, “MinMaxScaler”, and the “QuantileScaler”.
+Show applications with real data for regression, 10-fold cross-validations and compare the effect of different scalers, such as the “StandardScaler”, “MinMaxScaler”, and the “QuantileScaler”.

 StandardScaler uses the z-score